ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 ## 2. Submitting Messages

-Update the Chat component class with the logic for submitting a message:
+Update the Chat class (`src/Chat.ts`) with the logic for submitting a message:

 - Import and use the `@event` decorator
 - Add `onSubmitBtnClick` click handler that fires a custom `submit` event when the user sends a message